iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 + transactions absolute value doesn't exceed total IOTA supply;
 + bundle absolute sum never exceeds total IOTA supply;
 + order of transactions in the bundle is the same as announced by `current_index` and `last_index`;
-+ value transactions have an address ending in `0` i.e. has been generated with Kerl;
++ input/output transactions have an address ending in `0` i.e. has been generated with Kerl;
 + bundle inputs and outputs are balanced i.e. the bundle sum equals `0`;
 + announced bundle hash matches the computed bundle hash;
 + for spending transactions, the signature is valid;